Los Angeles Sits at the Mercy of the Wind

 More often than not, we escape largely unscathed.

 If all goes well Thursday, ash will rain down on parts of Southern California like apocalyptic snowflakes.
-School will be cancelled in vast areas.
+School will be canceled in vast areas.
 Lungs will burn.
 Some families will lose everything; more will be newly thankful for what they’ve got.
 And by what will prove a spectacular sunset, the fires will be mostly under control, with a weather forecast that promises to assist firefighters.

 But wind can spread fire over vast distances, in unpredictable directions, and faster than is fathomable even to people like me who’ve seen it happen up close.
 The number of homes lost could quickly go from dozens to many thousands.
 Whole neighborhoods could be threatened; 100,000 have already been evacuated; scores of lives could be lost.
 As I go to sleep today, around dawn, Greater Los Angeles is very much is at the mercy of the wind.
 May it be gentle.